 No unknown third-party insurance company would ever contact you about a car accident involving you or a member of your family.
 While the cold calling company thinks they have your interest when you have picked up the phone call and listen to your potential compensation claim it is then time to turn the tables.
 If you haven’t already hung up the phone ask them for details, where and when, who was involved and why have they taken so long to call you?

 The Story Begins To Unravel

 If you start asking questions many of these companies will quote the data protection laws and perhaps suggest they are unable to confirm details at this moment.
 While some of these cold callers blatantly lie to get your details and never reveal who they really are there are others that are supremely confident they will talk you round, and will often give you their real contact details, once you begin to ask questions the majority will backtrack and hang-up the phone.
 There is no point in barring these Internet-connected phone calls because they will just use another number the next time, but take note of the company and their real contact details as they may come in very useful.

 So what was the reason for the original phone call?
 To see if you have actually been in an accident of late and whether they can help – at this point they would focus on your real accident and dismiss the fictitious one.
 Compensation claims, court cases and time to build your case can lead to a handsome pay-out for the cold calling companies – although they are only doing it for you!

 Knowing Your Rights

-The Information Commissioner’s Office has a very interesting section on nuisance phone calls and what you should do to avoid them in future.
-In summary you have a number of rights with regards to third-party cold calling and if used correctly they can certainly reduce the problem.
+The Information Commissioner’s Office has a very interesting section on nuisance phone calls and what you should do to avoid them in the future.
+In summary, you have a number of rights with regards to third-party cold calling and if used correctly they can certainly reduce the problem.

 Telephone Preference Service (TPS)